Frank O'Hara & Marion Raycheba in China

 on how to attract foreign investment, how to retain key staff, and sales

 training.
-I also gave advice on Website design and development.
+I also gave advice on Website design.

-I met with the Hi Tech Development Zone dept. that
+I met with the section of the Hi Tech Development

-looks after attracting foreign investment.
-This followed my formal presentation
+Zone that looks after attracting foreign investment.
+This followed my formal

-on the subject several days previous.
+presentation on the subject.
 I guess I sounded like an expert.
-Maybe
+Maybe my regular

-my regular reading of the Globe and Mail and the Report on
+reading of the Globe and Mail and the Report on Business coupled

-Business coupled with my unsuccessful attempts to raise capital for my own
+with my less than satisfactory attempts to raise capital for my own company

-company stood me in good stead.
-One of the definitions of an expert is, "an SOB
+stood me in good stead.
+One of the definitions of an expert is, "an SOB from

 beyond reproach.
 In any event, it went quite well.
 One of my suggestions was